GuidoElli/OvertoneExplorer/README.md

   <div align="left" width="70%">

 - The y axis of the graph represents the amount in dB to add or subtract from the current amplitude
-- The maximum amplitude can be set using the **Amount** knob: positive amount values enhance frequencies closer to the overtone notes, while negative values attenuate them
+- The maximum amplitude can be set using the **Amount** knob: positive amount values enhance frequencies closer to the *overtone notes*, while negative values attenuate them
 - Use the **Range** knob to expand or shrink the maximum interval (in cents) in which to act
 - The **Coefficient** knob changes the shape of the function